 Aside from sharing a common season and vibrant red color, it's no secret that strawberries and rhubarb go together like bread and butter.
 I've used the pair in a crostata and crisp before, but I'm always looking for new ways to use classic combinations, and this time I decided to see how they'd work together in a cake.

-I started out with a grander vision of pureeing strawberries into the batter and doing a layer cake with rhubarb and cream cheese frosting, but given how fresh and beautiful both the strawberries and rhubarb were, it seemed criminal to molest the fruit like that.
-That’s why I turned to an old favorite for integrating fruit into a cake: upside-down cake.
+I started out with a grander vision of pureeing strawberries into the batter and doing a layer cake with rhubarb and cream cheese frosting, but given how fresh and beautiful both the strawberries and rhubarb were, it seemed wasteful to destroy the fruit like that.
+That's why I turned to an old favorite for integrating fruit into a cake: upside-down cake.

 The result not only looked fantastic, it tasted marvelous too.